mananpatel06/OS-Practical/README.md

 # OS-Practical
-This is Operating System (CE354) practical.Output.pdf contain all the output screenshot of algorithms.
+This is Operating System (CE354) practical.
+Output.pdf contain all the output screenshot of algorithms.

 Write a C program in LINUX to implement Process scheduling algorithms and compare.